peterirlam/peterirlam/README.md

 <!-- - 😄 Pronouns: ... -->
 - 📚 Studying toward Professional Scrum Master I certificate.
 <!-- - 😄 Pronouns: ... -->
-- 👯 I’m looking to collaborate on any open source projects.
+- 👯 I’m looking to collaborate on any open-source projects.
 <!-- - 🤔 I’m looking for help with ... -->
 - 💬 Ask me anything and I'll do my best to answer.
 <!-- - 📫 How to reach me: ... -->